q3769/chunk4j/README.md

 #### Usage example:

 `Chunk` is a simple POJO data holder, carrying a portion of the original data bytes from the `Chopper` to the `Stitcher`.
 It is marked as a JDK `java.io.Serializable`.
-To transport a Chunk instance over the network, the API client is expected to package the serialized byte array of the instance into a transport-specific (JSON, Kafka, JMS, ...) message on the Chopper's end (as in `MessageProducer#chunkToMessage` above), and unpack the bytes back to a Chunk instance on the Stitcher's end (as in `MessageConsumer#messageToChunk` below). chunk4j will handle the rest of the data assembly details.
+To transport a Chunk over the network, the API client is expected to package the serialized byte array of the entire Chunk instance into a transport-specific (JSON, Kafka, JMS, ...) message on the Chopper's end (as in `MessageProducer#chunkToMessage` above), and unpack the bytes back to a Chunk instance on the Stitcher's end (as in `MessageConsumer#messageToChunk` below). chunk4j will handle the rest of the data assembly details.